email Join our email list! divider Register Login cartCart

 "A studious, instructive look at the rapacious creep of mall culture." -Michelle Orange, The Village Voice

 "A fascinating, sumptuously filmed investigation into the history, design, function and future of the shopping mall in modern life.
-With its global sweep, vintage footage, and searching assessment of the mixed blessings that malls are in our lives, Malls R Us is instant classic-- the documentary you want to see on this subject."— Alex Shoumatoff, contributing editor, Vanity Fair Magazine.
+With its global sweep, vintage footage, and searching assessment of the mixed blessings that malls are in our lives, MALLS R US is an instant classic — the documentary you want to see on this subject." —Alex Shoumatoff, Vanity Fair

 2011 The AIA Architecture and the City Festival (San Francisco)